 Thank you for your interest in adopting from GHGSDR!
 We feel that it is very important to consider the safety of the dog and the family, when we place our dogs into their new homes, and that the guidelines in our policy are best practice for everyone involved.
 Please read our Adoption Policy before submitting an application for adoption.
 Thank you!

 Step 1 - Congratulations on Your Decision!

-Your application will help us better determine which, if any, of our German Shepherd Dogs currently may be the right dog for you.
-Please to be as detailed as possible in your answers.
+Your application will help us better determine which, if any, of our current German Shepherd Dogs may be the right dog for you.
+Be as detailed as possible in your answers.

 After we receive your application, please allow 2-3 weeks for processing.
 Once your references have been checked, someone will contact you to schedule a home visit.
 Please alert your references that you have submitted their name as a contact for your application and that someone from Greater Houston German Shepherd Dog Rescue will be contacting them.

 If you are renting, please provide your landlord information as we will be required to contact them to confirm eligibility of having a pet on premise and any restrictions the landlord may have regarding a pet.

 We do not adopt to homes with unaltered pets unless there is a medical or other acceptable reason for ownership of a non-altered pet.
 This will need to be documented via your vet and your application.
 We do not normally adopt out dogs under the age of 6 months to homes with children under the age of 7 years.

 We may be unable to place a dog in your home due to our inability to perform home visits outside of the Greater Houston area.